jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 This is true.
 It’s no stretch to say that their addiction is so fierce that they are willing to give up everything to satisfy it.
 However, this is the point.

-Whether they arrived at this level of desire by externally triggered motivation or internally inspired addiction, the point is that they’re willing to do whatever it takes to get crack–and crack is bad for them\!
+Whether they arrived at this level of desire by externally triggered motivation or internally inspired addiction, the point is that they’re willing to do whatever it takes to get crack–and crack is bad for them!

 Imagine what a crackhead could accomplish if it took one-tenth of that drive and applied it to something positive or constructive.
 This reminds me of MyPillow CEO Michael J. Lindell.